JEFfersusu/PANDA/README.md

-# PANDA
+# HVLO-YOLO
-PANDA:A Partially Adaptive Nanoscale Detection Architecture for High-voltage Line Obstacle Detection
+HVLO-YOLO: An Ultra-Lightweight Detection Model for High-voltage Line Obstacles